-Jupyter Notebook Extension¶
+Jupyter Notebook Extension

 Now you can commit your Jupyter Notebook with to Jovian just One Click.
 Make sure you’ve completed the Installation before reading further.

-Using Jovian Jupyter Extension¶
+Using Jovian Jupyter Extension

-button for first time you’ll be asked to provide an API key.
+Once you have successfully installed jovian, a new button Commit will appear on the tool bar.
+When using Commit button for first time you’ll be asked to provide an API key.

 You can get the API key at Jovian.
-Once you log in, just click on API key
+Once you log in, just click on API key button, and the key will be copied to the clipboard.

-Successful Commit¶
+Successful Commit

-button.
+Once the API key has been validated, you can start committing to Jovian by clicking Commit button.
 Once the Notebook has been committed successfully you will get the confirmation message with the link where the Jupyter Notebook has been uploaded to, you can use the copy button to get the link to the share the notebook.

-Commit Dropdown to commit with more options¶
+Commit Dropdown to commit with more options

 This makes use of jovian.commit’s parameters to enable the user to commit with preferences like secret notebook, new notebook project, to add output and artifact files …..